 Although these two terms are often used interchangeably, they have distinct meanings.
 A typeface is a family of fonts that share aesthetic characteristics, while a font is a subset of characters in a specific size, weight and style.

 For example, VAG Rounded is a typeface, while VAG Rounded Pro Bold and VAG Rounded Standard Light are separate fonts sold by Linotype.
 You can license VAG Rounded in its entirety, or just the specific fonts you need.
-Read our article font vs typeface to find out more.
+You need to be aware of whether you are licensing the entire typeface or just the font.
+Read our article font vs typeface for more about the difference.

-One of the trickiest things about font licensing is that each foundry and online font shop has slightly different terms and pricing structures.
-Generally, though, it all boils down to how you intend to use the font.
-The license and its cost can differ greatly between using the font on 100 T-shirts and using it on a website with 20 million monthly page views.
+One of the trickiest things about font licensing is that each foundry and online font shop has its own terms and pricing structures.
+Generally, though, the cost of a font license boils down to how you intend to use the font.
+The cost can differ greatly between using the font on 100 T-shirts and using it on a website with 20 million monthly page views.
 Below are the main types of font licenses you’ll come across.

 Desktop font licenses